 This post may contain affiliate links.

-Flowerpot Cupcakes, chocolate devil’s food cake baked in mini terracotta flower pots, topped with frosting, Oreo crumbs and pretty paper flowers to mimic flowerpots!
+Flowerpot Cupcakes, also known as Dirt Cupcakes, are chocolate devil’s food cake baked in mini terracotta flower pots, topped with frosting, Oreo crumbs and pretty paper flowers to mimic flowerpots!

 Hi everyone, it’s the last week of the spring desserts series so I really wanted to leave it with a bang!
 I think these flowerpot cupcakes MIGHT be the cutest dessert I’ve ever seen… I don’t know it’s a close call!
 I’ve seen different versions of these floating around the internets and just had to make one myself!

-Flowerpot Cupcakes, chocolate devil’s food cake baked in mini terracotta flower pots, topped with frosting, Oreo crumbs and pretty paper flowers to mimic flowerpots!
+Flowerpot Cupcakes, also known as Dirt Cupcakes, are chocolate devil’s food cake baked in mini terracotta flower pots, topped with frosting, Oreo crumbs and pretty paper flowers to mimic flowerpots!

 Hi everyone, it’s the last week of the spring desserts series so I really wanted to leave it with a bang!
 I think these flowerpot cupcakes MIGHT be the cutest dessert I’ve ever seen… I don’t know it’s a close call!
 I’ve seen different versions of these floating around the internets and just had to make one myself!

-So, to make these I just used a boxed devil’s food cake because it’s the darkest color there is to mimic dirt and well… because it’s freaking delicious.
+So, to make these I just used a boxed devil’s food cake because it is the darkest color there is to mimic dirt for these dirt cupcakes and well… because it’s freaking delicious.
 Topped with my chocolate malt buttercream frosting (I TOLD you I had plans for that recipe!) and just sprinkled with Oreos that were turned into crumbs in a food processor.

 I picked up the paper flowers off a shop I found on etsy.
 You can literally find everything on there and it’s always so cute!